intervene-EU-H2020/prspipe/README.md

 ## Preface on Snakemake :snake:

- Snakemake will handle all the steps to get from a set of input files (typically defined in a [*samplesheet*](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/studies.tsv) or [*config-file*](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/config.yaml)) to a set of outout files.
+ Snakemake will handle all the steps to get from a set of input files (typically defined in a [*samplesheet*](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/studies.tsv) or [*config-file*](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/config.yaml)) to a set of output files.
 The user requests specific output files, and snakemake will figure out how to produce them given previously defined [*rules*](https://github.com/intervene-EU-H2020/prspipe/blob/main/workflow/rules/).
 Snakemake has been build with HPC clusters in mind, which often rely on schedulers such as [slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager).
 Snakemake will work with the scheduler to distribute the computational workload over many different hosts (in parallel, if possible).
 Running snakemake this way typically requires setting up HPC-cluster-specific configuration files (example shown in `slurm/config.yaml`).

 However, snakemake can also be run interactively on a single host (i.e, a single server or virtual machine).
 This will be easier for most users to set up.
 To run the polygenic scoring of your target data, this setup will be sufficient.
 Therefore, **these instructions will handle the interactive case**.